-\Children who hold full British Citizen passports (not British Dependent Territories or British Overseas passports), or have a UK passport describing them as a British citizen or British subject with the right of abode or are European Economic Area nationals normally have unrestricted entry to the UK.
+Children who hold full British Citizen passports (not British Dependent Territories or British Overseas passports), or have a UK passport describing them as a British citizen or British subject with the right of abode and normally have unrestricted entry to the UK.
 Freedom of movement into the UK for European Economic Area and Swiss citizens ended at the end of 2020.
 EEA (Irish citizens aside) and Swiss national children entering the UK after the end of 2020 are now treated the same as other foreign nationals.
-This means they will no longer have the right to enter the country to access a state funded school unless they fall within certain immigration categories.
+This means they will no longer have the right to enter the country to access a state-funded school unless they fall within certain immigration categories.
+Find out more about visas and immigration and the EU Settlement Scheme for European Economic Area and Swiss citizens